FuchsCrafter/fuchsbot/README.md

 # Fuchsbot
-Homepage for my discord bot that will be aviable soon!
+A Discord bot that fills the gap!